 A little countercultural prescription for the day: Dependency means we wait for God to do His thing without doing it for Him.
 And in the waiting, we can just enjoy His company.
 (Big sigh).

 Lord, I thank You that I don’t have to do this by myself.
 You’ve given me a specific role: I must abide in You and You abide in me.
 I don’t have to know the inner workings of Your Kingdom and its growth.
 I don’t have to have all the answers.
-All I need is You so that I can scatter Your truth in the lives around me.
+All I need is You, so that I can scatter Your truth in lives around me.
 Amen.